theclientguys/binding/README.md

     }
  }
  ```
  And just like that, you have keyboard + mouse binds!
+A keyboard key and a mouse button being pressed are both instances of an **interaction**.
+The *bind* method of the *Bindable* class takes a Set of these *interaction* objects as its argument, specifying the combination of key and button presses that should lead to the bound action being performed.